OTCompa/ZoneFbx/README.md

 This fork of ZoneFbx is a rewrite of the original in C# with some mappings to C++ code to utilize the FBX SDK.
 A large amount of the logic is kept 1:1 with the original.
 In other words, I have 0 idea what I'm doing.

+If normal maps look weird in Blender, try setting the Normal node to sRGB color space, and set the Normal/Map to World Space.

+## Arbitrary constants
+In this program, there are some arbitrary constant multipliers used to make the preview in Blender look closer to what it does in-game by default.
+I'm not really sure what's the best way to go about this, so I'm just doing what I think is reasonable.
+Feel free to suggest what I should do.
+I may add an option to set specify these factors manually in the future.

-For all surfaces:
+For all meshes:
 - Specular factor = 0.3
 - Emissive factor = 0.2 (Applied when baking textures since the FBX SDK's emissiveFactor didn't seem to be doing anything)
 - Normal factor = 0.2
-These values were set arbitrarily, pretty much just what was in the original code or what made it look close enough to the game.
-I do not know where this information is located (if it is) in the .mtrl file.
-If you do know or have any ideas, please let me know.

-If normal maps look weird in Blender, try setting the Normal node to sRGB color space, and set the Normal/Map to World Space.
+For all lighting:
+- Intensity factor = 0.1

 # Usage
 ## GUI